MostlyRice/StarrHealth_project/README.md

 - [ ] **Coach schedule view:** The Coach will also be able to navigate to their appointments page.
 This will be specific to the Coach and will serve just as a snapshot of their upcoming schedule.
 The Coach will be able to navigate to the schedule page to set their availability.

+**Admin user features:**
+- [ ] **Coach directory view:** Displays all Coaches that are currently part of Starr Health.
+Admin has the ability to update a Coach’s information, modify their schedule, add a new coach, as well as delete a Coach when needed.
+- [ ] **All schedule view:** Displays all the appointments scheduled across all the Starr Health Coaches.
+This view will have a filter search bar so the Admin could view all appointments by date, or specific Coach, etc.
+- [ ] **Add new school:** Ability for the Admin creates a new school, they will have to enter the name of the school and the number of Student accounts.
+- [ ] **School directory view:** The schools directory will give the Admin access to all schools that have accounts with Starr Health.
+It will list each school by name, show the total number of Student accounts for that school and how many are currently assigned to Students.
+- [ ] **School directory view:** The Students directory will show the Admin a list of all Students that currently have accounts with Starr Health.
+The Admin will have the option to delete a Student Account if necessary.

 ### Next Steps

 Features that you would like to add at some point in the future.